 |CMakeLists.txt||4 days ago|

 |TODO||2 years ago|

 Bordeaux is a voice application server for IP telephony networks.
 Bordeaux began with GNU Bayonne and ideas I had for creating real-time non-blocking carrier scalable general purpose telephony servers using GNU/Linux.
 Many of the architectural advances made in GNU Bayonne were ahead of common practices back then, and some still remain so today.
 This is why I am introducing Bordeaux using modern software practices as a micro-services capable Bayonne replacement without support for legacy telephony networks.

 Loadable driver modules are used to adopt Bordeaux to the needs of particular VoIP phone systems.
 A generic driver can be used with most SIP based phone services.
+The coventry driver is specifically adapted for use with a coventry call server.
 There may be a driver made for H323 to use with GNU Gatekeeper, and a driver specifically for IMS carrier uses.
 Classic telephony hardware, which GNU Bayonne originally had extensive direct support for, will be used thru thru network enabled VoIP gateways such as Bristol instead.